sandilyasrinivas1809/Python-Exercise---Aganitha/README.md

 ### Usage
 The user can directly use [run.bat](/run.bat) to run the tool.
 The batch file activates the environment created in the setup phase and executes the tool.

+### Folder Structure
+1. The root folder contains the following files:
+    a. .gitignore: contains the list of files/folders that should not be pushed to GitHub
+    b. environment.yml: Contains all the setup configuration for running the code
+    c. main.py: The main python file which will be run while the tool is triggered.
+It will call the necessary backend scripts.
+    d. requirements.txt: The required libraries and their versions.

+2. src folder: This folder contains the backend python codes which will are imported in the main.py file
+    a. attribute_extraction.py: Contains different functions to extract the required information
+    b. log.py: Custom logger file to understand the runs.

+Once any user runs the tool, two new folders will be created automatically:
+    a. logs: This folder will keep the logs of all the runs.
+    b. output: If the user wants to save the data into csv, the data will be stored in this folder.